TritonDataCenter/rfd/rfd/0107/README.md

 The ongoing IPv6 work as well as [RFD 32 Multiple IP Addresses in NAPI](https://github.com/joyent/rfd/tree/master/rfd/0032) may introduce additional changes to `VMAPI` at some point in the future.

+### primaryIp changes

+The `primaryIp` is a fiction from `CloudAPI`'s point of view.
+It is commonly used by customers to determine what IP they should SSH in on.
+Historically it has defaulted to a public IP.
+We should tell users to rely on `CNS` for this purpose, however there may be some users who do not enable `CNS` for their accounts.
+When a user sets the primaryIp we really want the NIC to be primary, not the IP specified.
+When a NIC is primary it effects things like default route for the instance.
+For more information check out PUBAPI-1216.
+This becomes important when we start allowing users to have multiple IPs attached to the same NIC.

 ### CloudAPI changes